 x402 for TYPO3: How Your Website Can Charge AI Agents

-The x402 protocol enables HTTP-native micropayments — without accounts or checkouts.
-Our open-source extension integrates the standard directly into TYPO3.
+The x402 protocol enables HTTP-native micropayments with no accounts or checkouts.
+Our open-source extension brings the standard straight into TYPO3, so your site can charge AI agents per request.

 Overview